Profiles

 Depro & Premankan’s convo

-From Canvs side, the impression was instant.
+From Canvs's side, the impression was instant.
 “I told Premankan, ‘This is the only guy worth talking to,’” says Debprotim.
 “Arjun’s Dribbble had visual design, a bit of product, and he was clearly someone who understood how apps work.
 If he’s this good, what’s he doing here?”
 That comment turned into a call, then a client project.
 Arjun was soon at the Canvs office in Powai, signing an NDA.

 Canvs was still in its scrappy years, often working late into the night.
 Arjun, meanwhile, was trying to build a sustainable practice.
 “We were both trying to prove something,” Debprotim says.
 “He never said no to more work, and we never held back.
 A lot of our work was his, and a lot of his work came from us.”
 What began as a freelance project turned into something longer, deeper, and far more symbiotic.